nktnlx/google_python_class/README.md

 make out of them.
 The Rabbit noticed that this she could hear oneself speak.
 ```
 8. **babynames** -- folder contains data with the most frequent 1000 babynames according to The Social Security administration US.
-The data is sorted by year and stored in html files. **my_babynames.py** script reads data from html files (babynames_data.zip), takes males and females babynames together with ranks by use of Regular Expressions and prints out alphabetically sorted babynames data ([year, 'name rank', ... ]) or writes this data into a .txt file.
+The data is sorted by year and stored in html files (babynames_data.zip). **my_babynames.py** script reads data from html files, takes males and females babynames together with their ranks by use of Regular Expressions and prints out alphabetically sorted babynames data ([year, 'name rank', ... ]) or writes this data into a .txt file.
 After writing data into summary txt-files you can extract some cool insights about babynames trends, e.g. use *grep 'Trinity ' \*.txt* and you'll notice that after The Matrix movie was aired in 1999, name Trinity became literally 10 times more popular!
+9. **copyspecial** -- folder contains a script (**my_copyspecial.py**) and some data to run the script on.
+The script performs following tasks based on the provided command line arguments:
+- given a folder name returns a list of its special files (in an absolute path form)
+- copies all of the given files to a given directory
+- zips all of the given files to a new zip-file with a given name
+Usage: python2 my_copyspecial.py [--todir dir][--tozip zipfile] dir [dir ...]